rgw3d/PiQuadcopter/README.md

 # PiQuadcopter
 Websocket and MultiWii serial code to control a quadcopter, running on a Raspberry Pi

+**Note: All development and testing was done on a RaspberryPi 2 B+, in 2016.
+So be warned, things might not work exactly the same now. **

 ## Overview of all the tech

 - The first thing to do is to create a hosted Wi-Fi network.
 To accomplish this we use [`isc-dhcp-server`](https://help.ubuntu.com/community/isc-dhcp-server) and [`hostapd`](https://w1.fi/hostapd/)